MLAbram/edu-iot-digital-twin-lab/Week-6/README.md

     st.sidebar.info("Command Sent: System Armed.")
 ```

+---

-## 🛡️ Step 5: Security & Best Practices (The "Professional" Layer)
+## 🛡️ Step 5: Security & Best Practices
 Most IoT tutorials ignore security.
-In this lab, we are moving toward Production-Ready standards.
+Professional IoT requires moving beyond "hobbyist" habits toward **Production-Ready** standards.

-1. **Topic Isolation (Namespace Security)**
-In Week 2, we used a shared topic.
-In a real-world company, this would be a disaster—every employee would be controlling every machine.

-* **The Solution:** We now use .../student01.
-This ensures that your "Command" only reaches your specific device.

-2. **The .gitignore Shield**
-You have sensitive data in your .env file (Database passwords, Email credentials).
+1. **Topic Isolation:** By using unique namespaces (.../student01), we prevent "Topic Hijacking" where one user accidentally controls another's device.

-* **The Task:** Ensure your .gitignore file includes the line .env.
+2. **The .gitignore Shield:** Ensure your .gitignore includes .env.
+Pushing database credentials to GitHub allows bots to compromise your system in seconds.
-* **The Consequence:** If you push your .env to GitHub, bots will find your credentials in seconds and potentially compromise your database or email account.

-3. **Least Privilege Principle**
-When you connected your Python bridge to PostgreSQL, did you use a "Superuser" account?

-* **The Lesson:** In production, we create a specific user who only has permission to INSERT into one specific table.
-If that account is compromised, the rest of your database remains safe.
+3. **Least Privilege:** In production, your database user should only have INSERT and SELECT rights, never DROP TABLE or Superuser access.

+---

-## 🎨 Step 6: The "Out-of-the-Box" Creative Challenge
+## 🎨 Step 6: The "Out-of-the-Box" Challenge
-You have the foundation.
-Now, it’s time to make this system your own.
-To graduate from this course, your Capstone Digital Twin must include at least one of the following creative "hacks":
+To graduate, your Capstone Digital Twin must include at least one of the following creative "hacks":
-* **Custom Logic:** Change the ALARM_THRESHOLD remotely by sending a JSON command from the dashboard (e.g., {"new_limit": 35.5}).
+* **Custom Logic:** Send a JSON command to change the ALARM_THRESHOLD variable remotely.
-* **Visual Flair:** Use Streamlit "columns" and "metric cards" to create a dashboard that looks like a SpaceX control room.
+* **Visual Flair:** Use Streamlit columns and metric cards to create a professional Telemetry UI.
-* **External Alert:** Connect a Discord Webhook so that when the temperature stays high for more than 1 minute, your entire team gets a message on their phones.
+* **External Alert:** Connect a Discord Webhook to notify a team when a breach lasts longer than 60 seconds.

-**Final Validation Sequence**
-* **Flash:** Upload the new "Listener" code to Wokwi.
-* **Launch:** Run your bridge_v2.py (to keep the database recording).
-* **Control:** Run streamlit run dashboard_v3.py.

-**The Test:**
-* Crank the Wokwi slider to 40°C. The Red LED turns on.
-* Go to your Dashboard and click "Reset Local Alarm".
-* Did the LED turn off in Wokwi?
-If so, you have achieved Bi-Directional Control!
+---

-The "Moment of Truth" Testing Sequence
+## 🏁 The "Moment of Truth" Testing Sequence
-Terminal 1: Run your Bridge (python bridge_v2.py).
+1. **Terminal 1:** Run your Bridge (python bridge_v2.py).

-Terminal 2: Run this Dashboard (streamlit run dashboard_v3.py).
+2. **Terminal 2:** Run your Dashboard (streamlit run dashboard_v3.py).

-Wokwi: Start the simulation.

-Action:

-Slide the temp to 35°C.
+3. **Wokwi:** Start the simulation and slide the temperature to **35°C+**.

+**The Action:**
-Wait for the Red LED to turn on.
+* Wait for the **Red LED** to turn on in Wokwi.

-Click the "Reset Local Alarm" button in your Streamlit Sidebar.
+* Click "**Reset Local Alarm**" in your Streamlit Sidebar.

-Watch the Wokwi Serial Monitor.
-If it says 🛑 REMOTE OVERRIDE, you have officially completed the circuit.
+* Watch the **Wokwi Serial Monitor**.
+If it says 🛑 REMOTE OVERRIDE and the LED turns off, you have successfully closed the loop!

+---

+## 🎓 Graduation: Capstone Complete! 🛰️
+Congratulations!
+You have transitioned from a "Passive Observer" to an "**Active Controller**."

+**Final Architecture Review:**
+* **Edge Intelligence:** Using "Report by Exception" to save bandwidth.
+* **Smart Data:** Using JSONB to future-proof your storage.
+* **Remote Actuation:** Implementing overrides to control hardware globally.
+* **Production Security:** Moving toward Namespace Isolation and Credential Management.